ChxrlieExe33/stockflow-backend/documentation/UseCases.md

 # Product instances

-- Get the count of instances of a specific root product grouped by certain fields depending on its lookup pattern.
+- Get the count of instances of a specific root product grouped by certain fields depending on its lookup pattern. **DONE**
 - Get a list of all instances of a product, which the frontend can order as it sees fit. **DONE**
 - Save new instances by receiving a collection of instances. **DONE**
-- When a new client order is saved, all instances that that order has claimed will be marked as reserved and provided the order ID.
+- When a new client order is saved, all instances that that order has claimed will be marked as reserved and provided the order ID. **DONE**

 # Root products